TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 With the exploit source code we can confirm the port `39323`.

-If reply this exploitation with our target, it doesn't work:
+If we try this exploitation against our target, it doesn't work:

 <br />